Some parametric tests based on sample spacings: Tests for Univariate Distributions

-Observe that we can use two different convex functions $\phi_1$ and $\phi_2$ in (\ref{teststt}), for the purpose of estimating and testing.
-By doing so we obtains a larger class of tests, based on the test statistic
+Observe that we can use two different convex functions $\phi_1$ and $\phi_2$ in (\ref{teststt}), for the purpose of estimating and testing {(cf. Ekstr\"om 2013)}.
+By doing so, we obtain a larger class of tests based on the following test statistic